dguarino/tessera/README.md

 * analysis.py - additional routines for the analysis of simulation results

 ## parameters
-no hassles with *tessera*, you usually only need to modify a dictionary of parameters to drive PyNN.
+You only need to modify a dictionary of parameters to drive PyNN.

 You will find a series of examples in the directory `example`.
 Here below some explanations.